 A significant step in a new direction on Lifshin’s part.
 Instead of somewhat straight narrative now we are being treated to a new, experimental, avant-garde style that is similar to other high-art Lyns like Lynne Savitt and Lynn Strongin.

-as (or even more) moving than full-narrative.
+The irony is that the sketchy nature of the reality that Lifshin presents is as (or even more) moving than full-narrative.
 You move inside the tortured soul of the poet directly into her edge-of-explictness feelings and find the same sorts of fractured worlds inside yourself.
 If Freud had been a Rimbaud-influenced poet.....

 No comments: